 Note: Accruing loans include accrued interest receivable.

-Our risk assets have not changed significantly from December 31, 2021 and have remained at acceptable levels.
-Total risk loans as a percentage of total loans were well within our established risk management guidelines.
+Our risk assets have increased from December 31, 2021 but have remained at acceptable levels.
+Despite the increase in risk assets, total risk loans as a percentage of total loans were well within our established risk management guidelines.